lampajr/toolscip/packages/scip-lib/README.md

 **Note**: the input message must be in string format.

+There are two different flavours of the `parse` function, the `parseRequest` and the `parseResponse`, which act exactly as the _parse_ function, providing additional check over the specific SCIP message by throwing an error if the parsed data is not a _request_ or a _response_ respectively.

 This package provides also other function that are mainly used to create new *SCIP* messages instances, all of them require an `id` (i.e. json-rpc id) and a `params` object that must be a valid SCIP *params* object in according to the specific invoked function (i.e. `Invocation`, `FunctionSubscription`, `EventSubscription`, `FunctionUnsubscription`, `EventUnsubscription`, `FunctionQuery`, `EventQuery`, `QueryResult` and `Callback`).

 The *params* object can be directly provided as instance of one of the aforementioned classes or as generic JSON object.